SamSamhuns/ritpytrading/README.rst

   $ make help

-To run tests
+To run tests.

 ::

   $ make test
   $ make test-all

-To ensure the README.rst will be rendered in PyPI [might be outdated.
-Check twine check below]
+To ensure the README.rst will be rendered in PyPi [If outdated use the twine command given below]

 ::

   $ python setup.py check --restructuredtext

-To report any problems rendering your README.
+To ensure the README.rst renders properly.
 If your markup renders fine, the command will output Checking distribution FILENAME: Passed.
 To run the check on sdist and wheel.

 ::